Differences Between Stock Options and RSU

 |Payment during settlement||Stock.||Cash/Stock.|

-As you can understand by now, stock options vs restricted stock units are offered so that the companies can hold on to extra-ordinary employees.
-But Stock options vs RSU of these options are quite different and the scope of each of them are diverse too.
+As you can understand by now, restricted stock unit and stock options are offered so that the companies can hold on to extra-ordinary employees.
+But both of these options are quite different and the scope of each of them are diverse too.
 That’s why understanding them separately is important and gives us an option to think before applying.

-This has a been a guide to the top differences between stock options vs restricted stock units.
-Here we also discuss the Stock Options vs RSU key differences with infographics, Examples and comparison table.
+This has a been a guide to Stock Options vs RSU.
+Here we discuss the top difference between stock options and RSU (restricted stock units) along with infographics and comparative table.
 You may also have a look at the following articles –